dhellmann/pymotw/PyMOTW/traceback/index.rst

     :synopsis: Extract, format, and print exceptions and stack traces.

 :Purpose: Extract, format, and print exceptions and stack traces.
-:Python Version: 1.4 and later, with modifications over time
+:Available In: 1.4 and later, with modifications over time

 The :mod:`traceback` module works with the call stack to produce error messages.
 A traceback is a stack trace from the point of an exception